Watch this short video to find out some interesting facts about business culture in Belgium!

 Xenophobia: being a foreigner in Belgium

-While there are noticeable behavioural differences between individuals and to some extent between Communities, the Flemish often show more self-awareness than the Walloons, for example, Belgians in general tend to be self-effacing in comparison with their neighbours, the French or the Dutch.
+While there are noticeable behavioral differences between individuals and to some extent between communities, the Flemish often show more self-awareness than the Walloons.
+For example, Belgians, in general, tend to be self-effacing in comparison with their neighbors, the French, or the Dutch.
 History has taught them to keep their own counsel and be self-reliant.
 This can be very perplexing for people from other cultures who, when they put a question to someone, expect a clear answer.
 The Belgian tendency is to avoid an immediate commitment and wait for the situation to evolve.
 In management situations, this hesitancy can also be caused by a sense of submission to authority which, although no longer as marked as it was thirty years ago, is still there, particularly when you get closer to the shop-floor.

-A British manager of a Belgian manufacturing subsidiary quoted in Richard Hill’s book The Art of being Belgian that: “In Belgium, there is a strong sense of hierarchy and people working for me wouldn’t disagree with me or offer their opinions.
-I realised the Flemish are quite reserved and now I work with this, instead of against it.”
+A British manager of a Belgian manufacturing subsidiary quoted in Richard Hill’s book The Art of being Belgian: “In Belgium, there is a strong sense of hierarchy and people working for me wouldn’t disagree with me or offer their opinions.
+I realized the Flemish are quite reserved, and now I work with this, instead of against it.”

-This reserved nature is balanced, however, by the pragmatism and ultimate common sense of the average Belgian.
-People are results-oriented and very hard workers provided the employer respects the rules.
+This reserved nature is balanced, however, by the pragmatism and quintessential common sense of the average Belgian.
+In the business culture in Belgium, people are results-oriented and very hard workers provided the employer respects the rules.
 It is possible to develop a warm relationship with a Belgian, perhaps more so in the case of the Flemish than the Walloons, but it may take time.

 With the exception of those with a compulsion for upward mobility, Belgians are essentially very amiable and polite people.
 Status symbols mean very little to most of them, although they aspire almost universally to two things, their own home (generally a house in the outer suburbs) and a decent car.

-When doing business in a foreign country, you need to be prepared to experience things that are different from your own culture.
-Without proper preparation and planning you may find yourself experiencing culture shock which can have a negative influence on the outcome of the business.
+When doing business in a foreign country, you need to be prepared to experience things that are different from those in your own culture.
+Without proper preparation and planning, you may find yourself experiencing culture shock, which can have a negative influence on the outcome of the business.
 It is understandable that, as an active business person, you can only invest a limited amount of time into the exploration of these cultural differences.